-Nevertheless, most of the common compensable work injuries in Orlando that we have encounters when handling workers’ compensation cases include:
+Nevertheless, most of the common compensable work injuries in Orlando that we have encountered when handling workers’ compensation cases include:

-- Back/Neck Injuries – often associated with tripping/slipping and falling, or strains when pushing or lifting heavy objects in the workplace.
+- Back/Neck Injuries – Back and neck injuries are often associated with tripping/slipping and falling, or strains when pushing or lifting heavy objects in the workplace.

-- Burns – common among employees whose occupations entail dealing with fire and extreme heat.
+- Burns – Burns are common among employees whose occupations entail dealing with fire and extreme heat.

-- Slip and Fall – can be considered a typical incident and be attributed to negligence or recklessness if caused by debris lying around the floors, poor lighting, wet or icy floors, unstable walkways, and other issues.
+- Slip and Fall – A slip and fall is a typical workplace accident and can be attributed to negligence or recklessness if caused by debris lying around the floors, poor lighting, wet or icy floors, unstable walkways, and other issues.
 Such accidents can often result in bruises, sprains, fractures, and broken bones that can render a person permanently or temporarily disabled.

-- Joint Pain – common among workers whose duties involve lifting bulky items that put their joints under immense pressure.
+- Joint Pain – This is common among workers whose duties involve lifting bulky items that put their joints under immense pressure.

-- Fractures – can be linked to different incidents, such as a heavy object fall on a person or a slip-and-fall accident, among others.
+- Fractures – Fractures can be linked to different incidents, such as a heavy object falling on a person or a slip-and-fall accident, among others.

-- Hearing Loss – common in jobs with noisy environments and the staff does not have protective gear for their ears
+- Hearing Loss – Hearing loss is common in jobs with noisy environments and the staff does not have protective gear for their ears

-- Death – associated with a freak accident.
+- Death – Death is associated with a freak accident.
 It can result from a slip-and-fall incident, being hit by a falling object, severe burns, or excessive bleeding due to a severe laceration.

 What Type of Compensable Work Injuries in Orlando can an Injured Worker Claim?